 …unless you count your husband’s “secret” pop-tart stash.
 While they can work in a pinch, you don’t need to resign yourself to secret pop-tarts every night (besides being unhealthy, they do get old).

-With a little planning, you can stock your kitchen ahead of time with easy to grab breastfeeding snacks, so at night, you can grab them and go.
+With a little planning, you can stock your kitchen ahead of time with easy to grab at midnight breastfeeding snacks, so at night, you can grab them and go.

 Some of them can even be stashed in a basket next to the chair you normally sit in to breastfeed.
 Or in your nightstand drawer right next to your bed.